TechnicJelle/GXPTechComparison/README.md

 (Project Legacy used to be called "ProjWinDrawing", and Project Modern used to be called "ProjSkiaSharp".
 I have changed the names to better suit the slightly larger comparison scope.)

+.NET Framework 4.8 is the last version of the .NET Framework, and it is only supported on Windows.
+.NET 8 is the current latest version of .NET, and it is supported on many platforms.

 ## Graphics Applications
 To compare the two technology stacks, I have created a simple application for both.
 It loads an image and displays it in a window using OpenGL and GLFW.